apryor6/apryor6.github.io/_posts/2019-5-20-flask-api-example.md

 * Model: Python representation of entities
 * Interface: Defines types that make an entity
-* Controller: Orchestrates routes, services, schemas for entites
+* Controller: Orchestrates routes, services, schemas for entities
 * Schema: Serialization/deserialization of entities
 * Service: Performs CRUD and manipulation of entities